gitbarnitt/NEON-quick-start-guides-1/DP1.20048.001/Table.joining.md

 |Table 1|Table 2|Join by field(s)|
 |------------------------|------------------------|-------------------------------|
-dsc_fieldData|dsc_individualFieldData|namedLocation, collectDate when dsc_fieldData:DischargeBoutTypeID equals 'flowmeter' or 'flowmeter_rea'
-dsc_fieldData|dsc_fieldDataADCP|namedLocation, collectDate when dsc_fieldData:DischargeBoutTypeID equals 'adcp' or 'adcp_rea'
-dsc_fieldDataADCP|dsc_individualFieldData|Join not recommended: each table contains data for mutually exclusive discharge measurement methods
+dsc_fieldData|dsc_individualFieldData|Direct join not recommended: filter to dsc_fieldData:DischargeBoutTypeID equal to 'flowmeter' or 'flowmeter_rea', then join on namedLocation, collectDate dsc_fieldData|dsc_fieldDataADCP|Direct join not recommended: filter to dsc_fieldData:DischargeBoutTypeID equal to 'adcp' or 'adcp_rea', then join on namedLocation, collectDate dsc_fieldDataADCP|dsc_individualFieldData|Join not recommended: each table contains data for mutually exclusive discharge measurement methods